-20 September 2019, by Sara Correnti, Health and Wellness Educator
+20 September 2019, by Sara Correnti, Manager, Health & Welfare Member Wellness Products

 I’m a mom of a little miracle here on earth, one in heaven and one on the way.
 I’ll be the first to admit that I love a baby with super chunky cheeks.
 And don’t get me going on those little wrist rolls.
 Pediatricians plot our kids’ sizes and growth on charts and curves to make sure they’re healthy.
 Oftentimes, I hear parents proudly declaring that their child is at the top of each in height, weight and head circumference.
 We live in a society where the top is best and many adopt the “some is good and more is better” mindset.
 But is it?